Massachusetts Health Equity Initiative Inventory

 Access to and Affordability of Care in Massachusetts as of Fall 2008: Geographic and Racial/Ethnic Differences (Revised)

 This policy brief by Sharon Long of The Urban Institute measures geographic and racial disparities in access to health care in Massachusetts.
 The data in the brief comes from the third annual Massachusetts Health Reform Survey.
 This revised version of the policy brief, which was originally published 5/28/2009, reflects changes made after an error in constructing survey weights was discovered and corrected.
+These changes do not impact the basic findings and conclusions in the original policy brief with respect to geographic differences; however, it does lead to more evidence of racial/ethnic differences in the affordability of health care in Massachusetts.

 Pay-for-Performance to Reduce Racial and Ethnic Disparities in Health Care in the Massachusetts Medicaid Program

 The 2006 Massachusetts health care reform law included a provision to make Medicaid hospital rate increases contingent upon quality measures, including measures of the reduction of racial and ethnic disparities.
 To date, no other pay-for-performance programs have incorporated measures of the reduction of racial and ethnic disparities into their incentives.
 MMPI organized the Massachusetts Medicaid Disparities Policy Roundtable to bring together a group of experts to develop and recommend an approach to implementing the program.
+The Roundtable's recommendations are detailed in this white paper.